 These maps show the canopy cover in your area (from aerial photos taken in 2016) – they can be very useful in decision making for your project.
 They also show the % canopy cover for your parish.
 There is further technical information and a sample map.
 If you would like a canopy map for your parish please Contact Us

 A mini forest is around the size of a tennis court.
 It is a new approach to planting trees in smaller urban spaces.
 They are rich in biodiversity and can mature in 3 years.
 St Ives School is the site for the first Mini Forest for Cornwall.
-It is being developed with funding from the G7 Legacy Fund and the support of the Woodland Trust and Tree Investment Ltd. We also have two more sites in development for 2022.
+It has been developed with funding from the G7 Legacy Fund and the support of the Woodland Trust and Tree Investment Ltd.

 Forest for Calstock Parish.
 This project is led by the community who are exploring planting opportunities across the whole parish.
 It shows how community owned assets and public areas can be used to increase biodiversity and create a better environment.
 The Parish Council secured funding for the first phase of the project from the Forest for Cornwall Crowdfunder.
 Residents were consulted and planting plans drawn up for three sites.
 There is a mix of native species, a new hedge bank, two small orchards and a number of 'foraging' hedges.
 The fruit trees provide a link to the market gardening heritage of the area.
 The community is now starting to plan Phase 2, with further projects across the parish.

 Trees for Cornish Towns – Phase 1: 100 trees have been planted at 7 locations in 5 towns across Cornwall.
 Six sites were funded by Forest for Cornwall:

 - Callington - Public Open Space at Boconnoc Avenue

 - Redruth - The Paddock and Raymond Road Playing Field

 Phase 2 aims to plant 500 more trees in Cornish towns